Undistraction/gitbook/promises.md

 ```

 If `then` is called on a promise which is not resolved, the promise waits for resolution before triggering the callback.

+The value that a promise resolves is passed into this handler, and the value returned from this handler is passed into the following promise's resolve.

 ## Calling _then Multiple Times_